sennykalidien/tv-maze-vue3-exercise/README.md

 - [x] Switch between GRID or LIST view on the `/shows` and `/search` page.
 - [x] Paged TV Shows & Search Results (using `@tanstack/vue-query`)
 - [x] Componentize the `<Overview />` further into child component
-- [x] Add a loading spinner or skeleton when fetching data on Home
+- [x] Add a skeleton when fetching data on Home
 - [ ] Add a loading spinner or skeleton when fetching data on other pages
-- [ ] Save favourite shows in local storage with Pinia
+- [ ] Store favourite shows in a state manager like `Pinia`
 - [ ] e2e tests using Playwright

 ----